speedracer05/Covid_CalFresh/README.md

-# Group-Project-1 Project CalFresh
 # Charting Covid-19 Impact to California's Food Assistance Program (SNAP)

 ## Project Proposal
-There have been reports and studies about the impact of COVID-19, infection rates and unemployment.
-For our team project, we wanted to take a different approach, to understand if usage of California's CalFresh program surged as a result of increased infection rates.
+For our team project, we wanted to understand if usage of California's CalFresh program surged as a result of increased COVID-19 infection rates.
 CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program, which provides food benefits to help people purchase food at teh grocery store.
+We'll take a look how COVID affected various counties and the relationship of COVID to employment, population and usage of CalFresh benefits.

 ###### Scope
 Key assumption: As Covid infection rates increased, so did usage of CalFresh benefits